asagi4/comfyui-prompt-control/README.md

 # Experimental nodes

-## PCEncodeLazy
+## PCLazyEncode
-`PCEncodeLazy` is an experiment that uses ComfyUI's lazy graph execution mechanism to dynamically generate a graph of `PCEncodeSingle` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
+`PCLazyEncode` is an experiment that uses ComfyUI's lazy graph execution mechanism to dynamically generate a graph of `PCEncodeSingle` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
 This has the advantage that if a part of the schedule doesn't change, ComfyUI's caching mechanism allows you to avoid re-encoding the non-changed part.

 for example, if you first encode `[cat:dog:0.1]` and later change that to `[cat:dog:0.5]`, no re-encoding takes place.